 (iii) Salaries for deputy sheriff lieutenants shall be set at a rate not less than the salary equivalent to grade 18 of the State pay scale.

-(e) (1) In addition to any other compensation received, each deputy sheriff shall receive an expense allowance of $400 annually for:
+(f) (1) In addition to any other compensation received, unless modified by a collective bargaining agreement, each deputy sheriff shall receive an expense allowance of $400 annually for:

 (i) Ammunition for practice sessions at the range;

 (ii) Clothing allowance to defray the cost of dry cleaning and maintaining the clothing worn while on duty; and

 (iii) The purchase and maintenance of other items necessary to fulfill duties that currently are not furnished by the Baltimore City Sheriff’s Department.

 (2) (i) A deputy sheriff who uses a personal automobile is entitled to a monthly automobile allowance at the same rate paid to other State employees.